kmkinnaird/DISMIR/README.md

 - `year`: 'num' - Conference year the paper was accepted
 - `num_datasets`: 'num' - Number of datasets used in paper
 - `introduced`: 'bool' - True if paper introduced a newly available dataset (publicly available or made available by request), False otherwise
-- `description`: 'chr' - Description of datasets used in paper analysis
+- `datasets_used`: 'chr' - Description of datasets used in paper analysis
 - `genre`: 'chr' - Description of genres included in used datasets
 - `genre_clean`: 'chr' - Standardized categorization of used genres (possible values in Background)

 The `figure_data` dataset contains only the paper_name, year, and genre_clean variables shown above.

+The `datasets_separated` dataset contains the paper_name, year, num_datasets, and introduced variables shown above.
+It contains the information from the datasets_used variable split into separate columns labelled dataset1, dataset2, etc.

+The `genres_separated` dataset contains the paper_name, year, num_datasets, and genre_clean variables shown above.
+It contains the information from the genre variable split into separate columns labelled genre1, genre2, etc.

 ## Copyright Information
 This dataset is released under the MIT license.